usdot-jpo-ode/jpo-conflictmonitor/docs/dockerhub.md

 	- Kafka Connect

 ## Indirect Dependencies
-The Conflict Monitor will not receive messages to process if the ODE is not running.
+- The ODE must be running in order for the Conflict Monitor to consume BSM data to process.
+- The Geojson Converter must be running in order for the Conflict Monitor to consume MAP & SPAT data to process.

 ## Example docker-compose.yml with direct dependencies:
 ```